-1 What types of debt securities offerings are typical, and how active is the market?
+What types of debt securities offerings are typical, and how active is the market?

 Debt securities issued in Japan include government bonds, municipal bonds, government agency bonds including government-guaranteed bonds, bank debentures, corporate bonds, foreign bonds and special debt instruments such as convertible bonds.
-According to the Japan Securities Dealers Association (JSDA), the total amount raised by debt securities in 2014 was 204,967 billion Japanese yen of which the sum of 175,857 billion Japanese yen was Japanese government bonds, the sum of 6,881 billion Japanese yen was municipal bonds, the sum of 4,601 billion Japanese yen was government-guaranteed bonds, the sum of 8,397 billion Japanese yen was corporate straight bonds issued by Japanese issuers and the sum of 2,510 billion Japanese yen was bonds issued by foreign issuers.
+According to the Japan Securities Dealers Association (JSDA), the total amount raised by debt securities in 2015 was ¥200,220 billion, of which ¥174,509 billion was Japanese government bonds, ¥6,850 billion was municipal bonds, ¥3,135 billion was government-guaranteed bonds, ¥6,848 billion was corporate straight bonds issued by Japanese issuers and ¥1,900 billion was bonds issued by foreign issuers.
 As can be seen, the great majority of debt securities issued in Japan consist of Japanese government bonds.

-Only a small number of debt securities, which mainly consists of some government bonds and convertible bonds, are listed on a securities exchange and the vast majority of trading is made through the over-thecounter market.
+Only a small number of debt securities, which mainly consists of some government bonds and convertible bonds, are listed on a securities exchange and the vast majority of trading is made through the overthe-counter market.
 The secondary market for debt securities is not very active in Japan.